openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

        :language: python
        :fragment: [MULTI_1]

-One more thing you can define is the **number of requests to allocate for each device**.
-You can do it simply by adding the number to each device in parentheses, like this: ``"MULTI:CPU(2),GPU(2)"``.
-However, this method is not recommended as it is not performance-portable.
-The suggested approach is to configure individual devices and query the resulting number of requests to be used at the application level, as described in `Configuring Individual Devices and Creating MULTI On Top <#configuring-individual-devices-and-creating-the-multi-device-on-top>`__.

 To check what devices are present in the system, you can use the Device API.
 For information on how to do it, check :doc:`Query device properties and configuration <openvino_docs_OV_UG_query_api>`.